Vizzuality/he-scratchfolder/arcade/arcade.md

 ## Arcade expressions to create pop ups in arcgis online

-The example used to create these expressions is [here](https://github.com/Esri/arcade-expressions/blob/master/popup/top-five-list.md).
+The tutorial used to create these expressions is [here](https://github.com/Esri/arcade-expressions/blob/master/popup/top-five-list.md).

 ### First example: create a sentence with the mean human modification and the main type of human activity